What Are Clinical Trials?

 Clinical trials are the final step in a long process that begins with research in a lab.
 Before any new treatment is used with people in clinical trials, researchers work for many years to understand its effects on cancer cells in the lab and in animals.
 They also try to figure out the side effects it may cause.

 Any time you or a loved one needs treatment for cancer, clinical trials are an option to think about.
 Trials are available for all stages of cancer.
 It is a myth that they are only for people who have advanced cancer that is not responding to treatment.
-To look for trials, see Find NCI-Supported Clinical Trials.
+Ask your doctor about clinical trials that might be an option for you.
+You can also look for trials yourself by visiting Find NCI-Supported Clinical Trials.

 Every trial has a person in charge, usually a doctor, who is called the principal investigator.
 The principal investigator prepares a plan for the trial, called a protocol.
 The protocol explains what will be done during the trial.
 It also contains information that helps the doctor decide if this treatment is right for you.
 The protocol includes information about: